-Sugar Beach Bantayan is up there with one of my favorite Bantayan beaches that I had the pleasure of enjoying during my visit.
+Sugar Beach Bantayan is up there with one of my favorite beaches on the island that I had the pleasure of enjoying during my visit.

 Sugar Beach Bantayan can be found in Santa Fe, just 10 minutes walk to the south of Kota Beach.

 I low-key witnessed one of the best sunrises I have ever seen on Sugar Beach, so be sure to set your alarm.

 During the few days I spent here, I went for countless swims in the crystal clear waters to cool off and sipped on a few beers while I was at it!

 EXPERIENCE THE NIGHTLIFE IN BANTAYAN

-Bantayan Island isn’t just all about beaches and typical tourist spots, there is also a happening nightlife scene around the main hub of Santa Fe.
+Bantayan isn’t just all about beaches and typical tourist spots, there is also a happening nightlife scene around the main hub of Santa Fe.

-There are dozens of sports bars, karaoke bars, billiard tables, restaurants, night markets and many more lively establishments that are open every night of the week till late.
+There are dozens of sports bars, karaoke bars, billiard tables, restaurants, night markets, and many more lively establishments that are open every night of the week till late.

 It doesn’t matter if you’re a solo traveler or with a group of friends, it’s a great way to get out of the house and mingle with the friendly locals and other tourists while sipping back a cold beer or cocktail.

 OGTONG CAVE POOL & RESORT

 One of the most unique Bantayan Island tourist spots is the Ogtong Cave Pool which is located at the Ogtong Cave Resort on the south coast of Santa Fe.

-The Ogtong Cave Pool itself is quite small in size and the crystalline water inside the natural pool is shallow making it a perfect spot for a dip to cool off.
+The Ogtong Cave Pool is quite small in size and the crystalline water inside the natural pool is shallow making it a perfect spot for a dip to cool off.

 Ogtong Cave Pool is so inviting with its blue-tinged springs inside that you could spend at least an hour chilling out here.

 KOTA PARK & RUINS

 Kota Park is located in Madridejos which is approximately a 45-minute drive north of Santa Fe.

-The beach area at Kota Park is best visited on high tide when the water comes right up to the shoreline making it an inviting spot to cool off and get salty.
+The beach area at Kota Park is best visited at high tide when the water comes right up to the shoreline making it an inviting spot to cool off and get salty.